ckorgial/LAD-LRT-ENF-Detetection/README.md

 # Our Paper

 This repo contains the codes of the proposed Least Absolute Deviations (LAD) ENF detector described in the [**Electric Network Frequency Detection Unsing Least Absolute Deviations**](https://ieeexplore.ieee.org/abstract/document/10095869) paper.
-The paper was accepted to the ***2023 IEEE International Conference on Acoustics, Speech, and Signal Processing*** (ICASSP 2023).
+The paper is published in the proceedings of the ***2023 IEEE International Conference on Acoustics, Speech, and Signal Processing*** (ICASSP 2023).

 # Dataset